North America Job Adventures (U.S. & Canada)

 Adventure Treks

-Being an outdoor instructor at Adventure Treks is an incredible opportunity—seeing students immersed in nature, fostering a community and building their confidence and leadership on the trail!
-Instructors know the demands of operating on the sun's clock and sleeping in a tent for weeks at a time with peers and students that rely on them.
+Ready to change young people’s lives and be part of one of the best student and staff communities in the industry?
+Being a Field Instructor at Adventure Treks is a unique and incredible opportunity—seeing students immersed in nature, fostering a community, and building their confidence and leadership on the trail!
+Instructors are deeply familiar with the demands of operating on the sun's clock and sleeping in a tent for weeks at a time with peers and students relying on them.
 In the highs and lows of a trip, they're always engaged, bringing fun to any situation, staying motivated, and working hard.
 Instructors are in charge of safety, satisfaction, and success.
-It's not always easy, but it's so rewarding!
-Instructors lead activities like backpacking, rock and ice climbing, mountaineering, mountain biking, canoeing, whitewater kayaking, and whitewater rafting.
-On each adventure, the five- to six-person instructor team works together to create fun, growth-oriented, and community-minded experiences and coordinate all aspects of the trip like managing group dynamics, teaching outdoor skills, maintaining equipment, and handling medical issues.
-A 60% instructor retention rate is in part due to their competitive salary, benefits and opportunities to work the summer, Leadership Adventure Semesters, and fall educational programs.
-See the qualifications page to learn more and apply.
+On each adventure, the four- to six-person instructor team works together to create fun, growth-oriented, and community-minded experiences, coordinate all aspects of the trip like managing group dynamics, teaching outdoor skills, maintaining equipment, and handling medical issues, and lead activities like backpacking, rock and ice climbing, mountaineering, mountain biking, canoeing, and whitewater kayaking & rafting.
+Compensation starts at $4,200–$4,300 for the entire summer plus all-inclusive employment (accommodations, meals, outfitted activities…), travel reimbursements, opportunities to work year-round, professional development scholarships, and pro-deal access to hundreds of outdoor brands.
+Check out the minimum requirements, Instructor FAQs and how to apply.

 Why work with Adventure Treks?
 Meet the faces of Adventure Treks and take a glimpse into Instructor Orientation.